casmlab/personal-data-survey/README.md

 Data is available through Deep Blue Data with the identifier [https://doi.org/10.7302/6vjf-av59](https://doi.org/10.7302/6vjf-av59).

+The data is also provided in the [data folder](data/) of this repo.

 # Codebook

 Here's the original mapping of variable name to question from Qualtrics.
 The prep notebook changes some of these variable names, relevels, and recodes dummies.